andrew-omni/hcs-shadow/README.md

 ---

 ## 🚀 Running tests
 Install https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter to see tests in the UI.
 All tests should load in the extension window.

-### buildAll.sh and the Demo Project
+## buildAll.sh and the Demo Project
 buildAll.sh will build, test, and package all sub-packages in the monorepo.
-It will also copy the output files to a specified directory.
-    The externally tracked hcs-demo project uses this approach to repopulate the `dist` directory with the latest builds.
+It will also copy the output files to a specified `-out` directory.
+The externally tracked hcs-demo project uses this approach to repopulate itself with the latest builds.

-### 📙 More Information
+## 📙 More Information

-Each sub-package has its own detailed `README.md` explaining how to use and develop within that specific package:
+* Each sub-package has its own detailed `README.md` explaining how to use and develop within that specific package.

-- **hcs-lib**: Core validation and management library for HCS.
-- **hcs-cli**: Terminal tool for interacting with HCS configurations.
-- **hcs-extension**: GUI for VS Code users.
+* Each project contains checked in .vscode directories which influence how VSCode works and is wired.
+This is a bit atypical, but as we're developing an extension via a monorepo, correct configuration is important and non-trivial.

 ---